serialport/node-serialport/README.md

 ### Installation Special Cases

-We use [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) to compile and post binaries of the library for most common use cases (Linux, Mac, Windows on standard processor platforms).
-If you have a special case, Node-Serialport will work, but it will compile the binary when you install. `node-gyp` requires Python 2.x, so please ensure you have it installed and in your path for all operating systems.
+We use [prebuild](https://github.com/mafintosh/prebuild) to compile and post binaries of the library for most common use cases (Linux, Mac, Windows on standard processor platforms).
+If you have a special case, Node-Serialport will work, but it will compile the binary during the install.
+Compiling with nodejs is done via `node-gyp` which requires Python 2.x, so please ensure you have it installed and in your path for all operating systems.
 Python 3.x will not work.

 This assumes you have everything on your system necessary to compile ANY native module for Node.js.
 If you don't, then please ensure the following are true for your system before filing a "Does not install" issue.